 If your home repairs aren’t completely covered by your insurance after a natural disaster, you can look to other organizations for help.

 Organizations like the Federal Emergency Management Agency or the Red Cross can offer emergency funds to make your home livable again.

 One of the last resorts for home repairs is using a credit card.

 If your project is small and you have a good credit card rate, it might be a reasonable solution.
 However, if your project is expensive and your rate is high, you may soon find yourself buried in debt.

-If you’re still stressed about your home and thinking, “My house is falling apart and I can’t afford to fix it,” remember to just take your home renovation one day at a time.
+If you’re stressed and your house is in desperate need of repairs, remember to just take your home renovation one day at a time.